 - Rose petals and chopped pistachios

 - Thoroughly wash the skin of the mandarin.
-Bring a small saucepan of water to a boil and place whole mandarin in it.
-Boil the mandarin for 5 minutes then let it simmer for 1 hour.
+Add around 2 cups (480 mL) of water to a small saucepan/pot and place whole mandarin in it.
+Boil the mandarin for 5 minutes then let it simmer covered for 1 hour.
+If the water runs out at any point, add more water so it covers half the mandarin.

 - Remove the mandarin from the saucepan reserving the water.
 Squash the mandarin with a fork or spoon and remove any pits.